Jose-Torres1221/Jose-Torres1221/README.md

 - :mag: I am completing a Quantum Information Science Certificate
 - :brain: I am completing a Philosphy of Mind and Language Minor
 - :notebook_with_decorative_cover: I am an iSchool Inclusion Institute (I3) Scholar
+  - Published in 2024 iConference
+  - Published in 2024 Society for Information Technology and Teacher Education (SITE)
 - :books: Always reading to stay informed of any new developments and technologies
 - Follow my progress as I learn and master the <a href = "https://trello.com/b/M0fCauXK/ossu-math-jose-torres"> OSSU Mathematics Curriculum </a>